cmateu/galstreams/README.md

 	Footprint.mask_footprint(mask)

-For full details see the doc-string for the Footprint class.
+For full details, please see the doc-string for the Footprint class.

 ----------